Pharmacy Technicians and Support Staff

 Training includes:

-in-house training and e-learning
+in-house training and online learning

-work-based shadowing and observations of professional practice
+observations and assessment of practice

 +